David Tee - AncientPages.com - Was Queen Tiye the first super mother? Some would say she was.

-Examples of “The Amarna Letters”, discovered in 1887 .
-There are 382 known clay cuneiform tablets, whose contents shed light on Egyptian relations with Babylonia, Assyria, the Mitanni, the Hittites, Syria, Palestine and Cyprus.
+Examples of “The Amarna Letters”, were discovered in 1887.
+There are 382 known clay cuneiform tablets, whose contents shed light on Egyptian relations with Babylonia, Assyria, Mitanni, the Hittites, Syria, Palestine, and Cyprus.
 They are important for establishing both the history and chronology of the period.
 Read more

 It is also said that she was able to amass wealth independently of that of her husband’s money.
 This is no small feat as women did not necessarily enjoy such pursuits or were granted the freedom to do so in the ancient world.

-Queen Tyie also was given many titles throughout her life.
-They were Hereditary Princess, Lady of the Two Lands, King’s Wife, or Great King’s Wife, Mistress of Upper and Lower Egypt and Mistress of the Two Lands.
+Queen Tiye also was given many titles throughout her life.
+They were Hereditary Princess, Lady of the Two Lands, King’s Wife, or Great King’s Wife, Mistress of Upper and Lower Egypt, and Mistress of the Two Lands.

 Akhenaten was originally named Amenhotep IV at birth.
 But, when he assumed the throne he changed his name to the former.
 This was just one sign of the things to come.
 It wasn’t until the fifth year of power that Akhenaten made some drastic changes.

 He closed the old temples, did away with the old religion, and instituted a new belief system following only one god.
 Queen Tiye is not known to have adopted her son’s new religion but it is said that she did support her son’s changes.

 There was a good reason for her support.
 The priests of the old religions and temples had gotten too wealthy and powerful.
 Something had to be done to curtail their rise in wealth and power.
 Her son’s actions were just the right moves.